 Neck pain is one of the most commonly-reported symptoms that Americans complain about to their doctors.
 Unfortunately, few people understand the true meaning of their stiff neck.

 Rather than a just minor annoyance, a stiff neck can become much more serious.
 If left untreated, perpetual neck stiffness has the potential to seriously and permanently affect the position and movement of the spine and the muscles that hold the neck in place.
-At Pain & Injury Clinic of Utah, our chiropractors understand that sometimes, you can’t just shake off a stiff neck.
+At Pain & Injury Clinic of Utah, located in Ogden UT, our chiropractors understand that sometimes, you can’t just shake off a stiff neck.
 If you are suffering from neck pain, request a free consultation to start your chiropractic treatment program.

 Most neck pain and stiffness is the result of tissue damage to the levator scapulae muscle.
 This muscle is located at the side of the neck and connects the neck’s cervical spine with the shoulders.
 But how does this muscle even become damaged in the first place?

 Our connection to technology continues to grow, and we find ourselves perpetually staring at a screen as a result.
 Between computer work during the day and newsfeed scrolling at night, it’s easy to find yourself slumped in a chair.
 If you frequently slouch or sit in a position that pushes your head and neck forward, your poor posture is putting undue strain on your neck.
 You’ll likely experience continuous, troublesome stiffness as a result.

 If you’re an athlete, you probably already know how quickly improper form can bring you down and damage your game.
 Contact sports like football and rugby can put you at risk of trauma to the head, neck, and shoulders.
 This can lead to muscle tears, especially if you have not properly stretched and warmed up your muscles beforehand.